arosenkranz/scenarios/dd101-developer/03-integrations/01-core-integrations.md

     This configures the log integration for PostgreSQL.

-4. Finally, you need to add an environment variable to the `agent` service.
-Copy the following line and add it to the `environments` block:
+4. Finally, you need to add an environment variable to the `datadog` service.
+Click the following line and add it to the `environments` block:

     <pre class="file" data-filename="docker-compose.yml" data-target="insert" data-marker="# agent non-local apm here">
    - DD_APM_NON_LOCAL_TRAFFIC=true</pre>

     This configures the Agent to observe other containers' performance at the application level.

 ### See the Results
 1. In the terminal, run `docker-compose down && docker-compose up -d`{{execute}} to restart the stack